Computer Architecture: 2023-2024

 This course aims to give an understanding of the mechanisms for implementing the programmer's idealised computer.
 It builds on the introduction to hardware and to simple processors in the Digital Systems course.
-The Computer Architecture course aims to describe a broad range of architectural designs and to contrast them, highlighting the design decisions they incorporate.
-The designs are described and analysed at the register-transfer level of abstraction.
+The Computer Architecture course aims to describe a broad range of architectural designs and to contrast them, highlighting the design decisions they incorporate, and how these design decisions impact program performance.

 Learning outcomesBy the end of the course, the student should understand the major architectural styles and appreciate the compromises that they encapsulate.
 They should be able to read outline descriptions of real processors and understand in which way their designs fit into the frameworks described in the course.
 They should also be able to understand the impact of design choices in programming in the context of a specific architecture.

 Students who have not taken Digital Systems will need to do additional background reading on combinational circuts and assembler programming.

 - Control structures for processors, register transfer level description of hardware

 - Hardware description languages and simulation in Verilog